Volunteer Inca Archaeology in Peru

 - Areas of Focus: Investigation and mapping of the ancient Inca road network in the Lucumayo area

 - Start dates: Flexible

-Our Inca Project is a great choice if you are interested in archaeology and the history of the Inca civilization, and don't mind getting your hands dirty!
-While living immersed in the lifestyle of the local Peruvian people, you can gain hands-on experience in a range of archaeological and historical work and help with local community projects.
+Volunteering with Projects Abroad on the Inca Project in Peru is a great choice if you are interested in archaeology and the history of the Inca civilization, and want to get involved in a range of practical activities.
+While living and working alongside the local Peruvian people, you can gain hands-on experience in a range of archaeological and historical work and contribute to local community projects.

 When the Spanish conquistadors arrived in Peru in the 16th Century, the land had been ruled for roughly two centuries by the Inca people.
 During their rule the Incas gained control of an area about one million square kilometers in size, ranging from Colombia to central Chile.
 The vast Inca Empire had its administrative, political, and military center in the city of Cuzco.

 The year 1533 saw an end to the Inca Empire when the Spanish captured Cuzco.
 Despite years of Spanish rule, Peru has managed to retain a rich Incan legacy which can be seen throughout the country.
 The majestic ruins of Machu Picchu and the Inca capital city of Cuzco are among the most fascinating Inca sites.

 Activities, Expeditions, and Community Work in Peru